lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 By default mackup saves your preferences to your Dropbox, so you'll want to setup Dropbox first.

-Once Dropbox is setup, to backup your settings, simply run:
+Once Dropbox is setup, backing up your settings is simple:

 ```bash
 mackup backup
 ```

-This command will look match your installed applications with it's recipes and copy the files to `~/Dropbox/Mackup`.
+This command will look match your installed applications with it's recipes and symlink the settings files to `~/Dropbox/Mackup`.

 To restore these settings on another Mac or a wiped Mac, simply run: